rakvat/transform-social.org/content/en/texts/economics_faq.md

 The improvement of healthcare, the educational system, and other societal changes might also slightly reduce the amount of needed care work.

-## 7. Conflict Resolution and Limited Ressources
+## 7. Conflict Resolution and Limited Resources

 <a class="anchor" name="not_contributing"></a>
 ### [What if someone does not contribute anything and uses a lot of resources?](#not_contributing)